 The gross claims provisions are calculated separately for attritional, large and catastrophe claims with no margin allowance for prudence.
-The methodology is the same as that used to estimate the Actuarial Function's view of the Lux GAAP reserves (with no margin for prudence), before allowance for ENIDs, expenses and discounting.
+The methodology is the same as that used to estimate the Actuarial Function's view of the Lux GAAP reserves (with no margin for prudence), before allowance for ENIDs, expenses, discounting, and pipeline premium.

-The methods used to estimate the Claims Provisions are deterministic claims-based and exposure-based methods and are in line with best practice non-life actuarial techniques, such as the Chain Ladder and Bornhuetter-Ferguson methods.
+The methods used to estimate the Claims Provisions are deterministic claims-based, exposure-based and cashflow methods and are in line with best practice non-life actuarial techniques, such as the Chain Ladder and Bornhuetter-Ferguson methods.